-- Meet university admission requirements - Current New Jersey RN license - Overall progression GPA ≥ 2.75 - Minimum Grade of "C" for all nursing prerequisites - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete a minimum of 30 credits at Caldwell University.
+- Meet university admission requirements - Current New Jersey RN license - Overall progression GPA ≥ 2.50 - Minimum grade of a "C" for all nursing prerequisites or demonstrated proficiency as determined by the Nursing Department. - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete a minimum of 30 credits at Caldwell University. - RN's holding a previous B.A./B.S degree are waived from the Core Requirements.